neogeographica/gameserver_scripts/README.md

 Each init script represents a particular server configuration.
 Installing or uninstalling a server involves (among other things) adding or removing an init script.
 An init script describes a particular server (by specifying the "gameserver.sh" variables listed below) and then runs the "gameserver.sh" code.

 The need to have a separate init script for each game server, rather than having an UberScript that takes an argument about which server to control, is basically a constraint of the way init scripts are handled at startup/shutdown time.
-You need separate scripts for separate services.
+You need separate scripts for separate services, if you don't want to replicate existing service-management functionality in your own special snowflake of a configuration system.
+With a small number of game server scripts the current approach seems OK to me.

 If you want a particular game server to be ready to run, but *not* automatically start when the host starts, you should still have an init script for that game server.
 Just configure your host's init script behavior so that the game server does not autostart.